Scotland Without a Car: How to Get Around by Train, Taxi, and Tour

 🌄 While trains and buses work well for connecting cities, they don’t serve the more remote areas that make Scotland so special.
 We knew we wanted to spend a day exploring the Highlands beyond Inverness and into the Isle of Skye.

 🚗 Instead of renting a car for just a day or two, we decided to hire a private driver.
-It turned out to be one of the best decisions of the trip.
+It turned out to be a great decision.
 Our driver picked us up in Inverness and took us through the winding roads, past gorgeous lochs, and for side trips to waterfalls and other hidden gems, despite being on a major tourist route.

 👨✈️ Our driver also acted as a guide, sharing stories about the area’s history, pointing out details we otherwise would have missed, and suggesting scenic stops.
 It made the day feel richer, though it was very long.